Fear, suspicion undermine West Africa's battle against Ebola

 Posters on walls warn of Ebola symptoms, urging sufferers to go to hospital.
 But Sierra Leone's health system is weak - the country has the highest rate of maternal and infant deaths in the world, according to U.N. figures.

-The Kenema isolation unit consists of two tents erected just meters away from the main hospital, where two doctors and two ambulances are based to cover a district of 800,000 people.
+The Kenema isolation unit consists of two tents erected just metres away from the main hospital, where two doctors and two ambulances are based to cover a district of 800,000 people.

-Donors and international health organizations have rushed specialized equipment to the zone but staff complain about shortages, even of basic items like gloves.
+Donors and international health organisations have rushed specialised equipment to the zone but staff complain about shortages, even of basic items like gloves.

-A local population with little knowledge of the disease can be easily spooked by rumors.
+A local population with little knowledge of the disease can be easily spooked by rumours.

 Vandi said stories were circulating that doctors were removing limbs of Ebola victims before burying them.
 Police have been deployed and last week fired tear gas at the hospital to prevent relatives from trying to retrieve bodies.